 AVIA 278 5 Su, F, W, S Instrument Rating III

-Flight, simulator and ground training from the beginning of Phase 6 to the completion of the final Stage IV check. the FAA knowledge test is also passed.
+Flight, simulator and ground training from the beginning of Phase 6 to the completion of the final Stage IV check.
 The pilot is now eligible for the final FAA Practical Test.

 AVIA 279 3 S Aerodynamics and Performance I